Shivv10/Winnipeg-Transport-Database/README.md

 # Introduction
-Our database project will use a Java command-line interface (CLI) to implement its interface.
+This database project will use a Java command-line interface (CLI) to implement its interface.
 The App.java class will serve as the interface's primary entry point.
 This class will operate as the controller for the interface, coordinating user and database interactions.
 Another class called Database.java will manage database connectivity and query execution, facilitating interaction with the database.

 When App.java is executed, the user will see a menu of options, each of which represents a different operation or query in the database.
 The command line interface will be used by the user to enter their selection.
 The chosen query will then be executed by App.java by connecting to the SQLite3 database using the methods supplied by Database.java.
 The query's outcomes will be obtained and shown to the user in the console.